milfrisi/generative-art-generator/README.md

-**Note**: If you have truly generic code, consider moving it to an actual Python package instead of having it stored in `lib/`, and have it listed inside your `requirements.txt` file.
+**Note**: If you have truly generic code, consider moving it to an actual Python package instead of having it stored in `lib/`, and have it listed inside your `environment.yml` file.
 You can use the `lib/` folder for code that is common across several workflows or as a first step before creating a Python library when you are working on it very frequently and deploying a separate package for every change is too much of a hassle.